Catholic midwives appeal court ruling forcing them to supervise abortions

 NOTE: For a thorough explanation of the current law on conscientious objection to abortion see ‘Conscientious objection to abortion - ethics, polemic and law’ by Charles Foster in the CMF journal Triple Helix

-with the title Catholic midwives appeal court ruling forcing them to supervise abortions .
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2013/01/catholic-midwives-appeal-court-ruling.html.
+You have read this article Abortion / Conscientious Objection with the title Catholic midwives appeal court ruling forcing them to supervise abortions .
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2013/01/catholic-midwives-appeal-court-ruling.html.
 Thanks!